2013 Federal Small Business Contracting Scores an A!

 HUBZone Map Changes – New Information Released for Over 100 Non-Metropolitan Counties

 By Katie Flood Good news for many HUBZone (or HUBZone-interested) firms: The SBA has just announced that 104 non-metropolitan counties have been designated as newly qualified HUBZones or have had their redesignation periods extended, based on 2013 unemployment data recently released by the Bureau of Labor Statistics.
 While the SBA has provided the new information on the counties in the form of PDF and Excel documents, the HUBZone maps have not yet been updated.
-However, simply because the map has not been updated would not prevent a contractor . . .
+However, simply because the map has not been updated would . . .
 Read More

 Strategic Tips for Approaching Lenders and How to Choose the Right One